charanteja333/macdevsetup/README.md

 ## System update

-First thing you need to do, on any OS actually, is update the system!
+First thing you need to do, on any OS actually, is update the system.
 For that: **Apple Icon > About This Mac > Software Update...**

 ## System preferences